-The man in the photo above has a chain around his ankle, and he’s chained to the tree he’s leaning against.
+The man in the photo below has a chain around his ankle, and he’s chained to the tree he’s leaning against.
 That’s his wife, and he has a mental illness.
 This photo, taken by photographer Robin Hammond, is in Ghana, but this doesn’t just happen there.
-I’m feeling rather grateful about living in Canada right about now, where I can feel confidant that my illness won’t be managed with chains.
+I’m feeling rather grateful about living in Canada right about now, where I can feel confident that my illness won’t be managed with chains.

 A 2020 article in The Guardian includes an interview with a woman in Ghana, who describes how her son became unwell and quite aggressive.
 Initially, he was able to get some medication, which helped, but then it ran out and it was impossible to get any more.
 He tried to attack her with a cutlass, at which point she and her husband felt like chaining him was their only option.

 In Ghana, mental illness is often attributed to evil spirits, and chaining isn’t uncommon.
-There’s even a “chain maker” that’s typically found every third or fourth village.
-A Ghanaian psychiatric nurse, Stephen Asante, told The Guardian in the same article, “So many do not know what to do and in most cases they abandon the person, or they take them to prayer camps.”
+There’s even a “chain maker” that’s typically found in every third or fourth village.
+A Ghanaian psychiatric nurse, Stephen Asante, told The Guardian in the same article, “So many do not know what to do and in most cases, they abandon the person, or they take them to prayer camps.”
 He added that the government hadn’t sent any psychiatric medications to the region where he works in all of 2019.
 With so much stigma around mental illness, it’s unlikely to be a government priority.

 A 2017 article in Global Citizen tells the story of a young man in Togo who became ill.
 His family drugged him, kidnapped him, and hauled him off to a “prayer camp” in a rural area.
 At the prayer camp, he was chained to a tree, and prayer was used in an attempt to drive out the evil spirits that had taken over him.

 According to a 2001 paper in Psychiatric Bulletin, in Pakistan, mental illnesses are seen as a result of possession by evil spirits or the effect of magic spells.
 Faith healers sometimes use extreme practices like scalp lacerations, blood-letting, burning people’s faces with hot irons, and beatings.
 Chaining people to trees outside holy shrines happens in certain areas of the country.
-The authors write:
+The authors wrote:

 “We saw patients of all ages, from children as young as 8 years to the elderly in their late 60s, helplessly tied to trees with metal chains.
 We later discovered that the chains were obtained on rent from the care-takers of the shrine, who also charged a certain fee for allocating a tree to be used for tying the unfortunate patient.
 While some patients had been tied for weeks and months, there were others who had been there for years.”